 Both the Swan and the Dolphin are currently Marriott Category 6 properties and cost from 50,000 points per night if you are booking on redemption.

-A disadvantage of the Dolphin is its size and the huge lobby which can be overwhelming and full of business travelers attending meetings at the attached conference center, which takes Disney magic away from the stay.
+The Dolphin’s disadvantage is its size and the huge lobby, which can be overwhelming and full of business travelers attending meetings at the attached conference center, which takes Disney magic away from the stay.
 The Walt Disney World Dolphin has been fairly recently renovated as has the Walt Disney World Swan.

 All the pools are nestled in an exotic tropical environment, so you can relax in the shade or tan in the sun.
 The expansive pool area provides the best of both worlds: quiet alcoves for those who prefer a private place to unwind and more lively areas with seasonal disc jockeys and entertainment for those who prefer a little more excitement.

-There’s a kids’ playground in the grounds and activities happen most nights, such as entertainers and s’mores on the beach.
-The Camp Dolphin kids’ club is free for two kids for two hours when parents are dining at the Swan or Dolphin’s signature restaurants which is a useful facility for families.
+There’s a kids’ playground on the grounds, and activities happen most nights, such as entertainers and s’mores on the beach.
+The Camp Dolphin kids’ club is free for two kids for two hours when parents are dining at the Swan or Dolphin’s signature restaurants, which is a useful facility for families.